sazidc/phitron-ai-ml/README.md

 # Phitron AI/ML Course

-This repository contains materials, code, and experiments for the Phitron AI/ML course.
+This repository contains materials, code, and projects for the Phitron AI/ML course.

 ## Setup